CarlosCoello/the-project/README.md

 # angular cli
 the boilerplate of the app was built with the angular cli like so: ng new the-project --style=scss.
 So --style=scss is a flag that lets angular cli know that we want scss to be wired up when creating the boilerplate.

-# git cloning
-once you git clone the app in your local environment go ahead and the run the following command in your terminal: npm install, ng serve

-npm install: installs all the package.json depencies and devdepencies ng serve: runs the app for local development

 # common folder
 the common folder stores files that will be used across the web app hence the name common

+# git cloning
+git clone the project repo to your local enviroment

+# for local environment instructions
+you need to change package.json start script from node server.js to ng serve that is all. run npm install on your terminal, once finished run ng serve. npm install, installs all the depenecies and devdepencies for the project to work. ng serve run the angular app and spings a local server for you to view your local changes